magician11/goforself-chatbot/training-data/goforself-training.md

 - you hungry?
 - have you eaten anything yet?

+## intent:request-time
+- What's the time?
+- What time is it?
+- Hey, can you tell me what the time is please?

 ## intent:general-question
 - what do you think about [global warming](question-focus)?
 - how do you feel about [artificial intelligence](question-focus)?